nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/ComponentManagers.png" width="300" />

-The sections below give more details of each component.
+The sections below give more details about each component.

 ### Ui component